14 Amazing Sleeping Habits Of Animals

 Many species of shark have to constantly swim to keep water moving over their gills so they can get oxygen, or they could die.
 This means that they can’t enter a deep sleep like humans, and have to ‘sleep-swim’ with parts of their brain less active.
-Experts studied the spiny dogfish and found that it was its spine that coordinated swimming, not its brain, which suggests it may be able to shut its brain down to sleep.
+Experts studied the spiny dogfish and found that its spine coordinated swimming, not its brain, which suggests it may be able to shut its brain down to sleep.

 Swainson’s Thrushes are migratory birds and therefore fly incredibly long distances.
 In order to do this, they take hundreds of power naps lasting only a few seconds at a time.